 Top 5 Tips for Startup Success from a Fashion Entrepreneur

-Planning to Wealth recently sat down with Seph Skerritt, founder of online custom shirt retailer Proper Cloth to discuss entrepreneurship, how to get a business off the ground, growing and scaling a business, and how to avoid one of the most common startup mistakes.
+Planning to Wealth recently sat down with Seph Skerritt, founder of New York City-based online custom shirt retailer Proper Cloth to discuss entrepreneurship, how to get a business off the ground, growing and scaling a business, and how to avoid one of the most common startup mistakes.

 Launched in October 2008 and inspired by custom clothing tailors in Asia, Proper Cloth began with a simple mission: make it easy for men to buy custom dress shirts.
 Today, you can design a shirt to your precise style predilections, and within two weeks, a custom-made and hand-assembled dress shirt will arrive at your doorstep.
 Skerritt, a graduate of the MIT Sloan School of Management and a native of Guam, grew his company from a small brand to one that’s selling well over 100,000 shirts a year.
 With his business doubling in size every year with no signs of slowing down, read on to learn his secrets to success.